 HOW TO MAKE FABRIC YO YOS

-Decorating Ideas – Add a button to the center of the fabric flower.
+Decorating Ideas – Add a button or bead to the center of the fabric flower.

 What are you planning on using your yo-yo’s for?